cwaku/Portfolio-site/README.md

 ## ISSUES:
 **Does** not really render well as expected on devices with large `viewport` mostly above `900px`.
 It was made with **mobile devices** in mind.
 **Note:**
-That's not to say it doesn't work at all on devices with `viewport` above `900px`.
-It does works but just not as expected.
+That's not to say it doesn't work at all on devices with `viewport` above `900px`, It does works but just not as good as expected.

 ### CONTRIBUTIONS:
 Contributions are not open to this project yet until further notice.